2025 SCGOP Convention Drama: Rigged Vote? - FITSNews

 What was their stated justification?
 According to the committee, the Pickens County convention was held at a venue which did not allow sufficient space for all delegates – allegedly resulting in some activists who wanted to participate in the process being turned away.

 As of this writing, there are 914 credentialed delegates to the convention – meaning a candidate would need to win 458 of them to claim victory.
+McKissick won reelection in 2023 by a mere 16 votes.

 The 24 Pickens County delegates have reportedly been placed in a "holding room" at the Columbia Metropolitan Convention Center in downtown Columbia, S.C. - the venue where the convention is being held.
 They will have a chance to ask for an appeal of the credentialing committee's ruling.

-“Our county was the only county last time to vote 100% against Drew McKissick and I believe we are being retaliated against because it would have most likely been the same outcome this time from our county,” said Brandy Tarleton, one of the Pickens County delegates.
+"Our county was the only county last time to vote 100% against Drew McKissick and I believe we are being retaliated against because it would have most likely been the same outcome this time from our county," said Brandy Tarleton, one of the disqualified Pickens County delegates.

 Conservative activists were livid at the attempt to rig the vote...